tommiahonen/ais-simulator/README.md

 The UVMS application is a completely separate project ([GitHub link](https://github.com/UnionVMS/)) and is not contained within this repository.

-# More background: What is the AIS-simulator and what is it used for?
+# More background: What is an AIS server and why do we need to simulate its functionality?

-Automatic Identification System (AIS) messages are short automatic status messages broadcast from automatic transponders on ships, boats and other marine vessels using radiowaves (Marine VHF).
+But first we need to know what AIS messages are. *Automatic Identification System* (AIS) messages are short, automatic, status messages broadcast wirelessly using marine VHF from automatic transponders on pretty much all major ships, boats and other marine vessels.
 This is done in order to let other vessels, satellites and landbased stations know their geographic location, course, destination etc. AIS-messages are typically sent out every 3-180 seconds and have a maximum range of 65 km.

-An AIS server is a repository for retransitting such AIS messages, in near realtime, typically via a REST interface to applications that are otherwise unable to receive AIS messages (they don't have an antenna or are out of range of the original transmission).
+After a satellite or landbased radio antenna has intercepted an AIS message, the message contents are eventually forwarded to an "AIS server".
+An AIS server is a centralized repository of intercepted/recieved AIS messages.
+Whenever the server receives a new AIS message it immediatelly rentransmits it to its REST interface.
+And from this REST interface, applications that are otherwise unable to receive AIS messages (probably because they don't have an antenna or are out of range of the original transmission) are able to fetch th message more or less in realtime.

-This AIS server simulator is similarily a server that can send out AIS messages using a REST interface to other applications.
+Similarly to the AIS server, the simulated AIS server i.e. the *AIS Server Simulator*, is also a server that can send out AIS messages using a REST interface to other applications.
 However instead of sending out real AIS messages that actual boats/vessels have previously sent out, the AIS server simulator instead sends out "fake" AIS messages that it reads from a local file.
 This is useful especially when testing an application that uses IAS traffic since you can use specific set of predefined IAS-messages e.g. when